-Please describe to me what either of those tests is actually validating from the end-user perspective?
+Please describe to me what this test is actually validating from the end-user perspective?

 The issue is that the majority of us do not follow the correct Gherkin syntax as prescribed by the BDD creators.
 I get it, it’s hard.
 For example, here are some of the rules: